Soumini97/soumini_2025/navigation/sprint5.md

 3) **Discuss methods in "class"  you created to work with columns (create, read, update, delete)**:
  **Create:**
- I created a new instance of the ```Comments``` class, populate it with data (attributes that correspond to columns in the database), and then add it to the session to be committed.
+ I created a new instance of the ```Comments``` class, populated it with data (attributes that correspond to columns in the database), and then add it to the session to be committed.
  ```
  def create(self):
         # Check if the comment already exists for this user and book